 Personal Income Tax -> Wills and Estates- > Gifts and inheritances

 Subsection 69(1) of the Income Tax Act deems the proceeds to be at FMV when a taxpayer has disposed of a property non-arm's-length for no proceeds or for proceeds less than FMV.
 However, it only deems the acquisition cost of the recipient to be at FMV if the property has been acquired at a cost higher than FMV, or by way of gift, bequest or inheritance.
 It does not deem the cost to the recipient to be at FMV where the cost is less than FMV (inadequate consideration).
-This may result in the selling taxpayer to have deemed proceeds of FMV while the acquiring taxpayer must use the actual transaction amount as their cost.
+This may result in the selling taxpayer to have deemed proceeds of FMV while the acquiring taxpayer must use the actual transaction amount as their cost, resulting in double taxation of the difference between FMV and the inadequate consideration.

 If Taxpayer A had sold the property to Taxpayer B for $12,000, s.
 69(1)(a) of the ITA applies to deem the acquisition price to Taxpayer B to be $10,000.
 The proceeds of disposition for Taxpayer A is still $12,000.